Caturmahapratiharya - In search of Buddha

-Caturmahapratiharya is a series about the four key places of the life of Buddha Shakyamuni: Lumbini – Nepal, where he born; Bodhgaya – India, where he achieved enlightenment; Sarnath, where he revealed the Dharma by giving the first teaching on the four noble truths; Kushingar, where he died.
+Caturmahapratiharya is a series of images from the four key places of the life of Buddha Shakyamuni: Lumbini – Nepal, where he born; Bodhgaya – India, where he achieved enlightenment; Sarnath - India, where he revealed the Dharma by giving the first teaching on the four noble truths; Kushingar - India, where he died.

 These places are out of the usual touristic circles and are mainly visited by pilgrims form other Buddhist countries like Sri Lanka and Thailand.

-Tripod was a no-no. Local people are not used to see tripods and even walking in the streets with a tripod in my hand drew a lot attention.
-The use of tripod was not allowed in many sites and I was immediately labelled as doing a professional movie for which either I was asked a lot of money or I was requested a special permit.
+Tripod was a no-no. Local people are not used to see tripods and even walking in the streets with the tripod in my hand drew a lot of attention.
+The use of tripod was not allowed in many sites and I was immediately identified as doing professional movies for which I was either asked for money or for a special permit.
 Even if I had a very small tripod with me, I went handheld most of the times.

-Long exposures were also a no-no. I did not want to spend much time on the same spot messing with ND filters.
-I would have looked wired, various people would have gathered around me, harassing, asking for money etc. In addition, I would have needed to use the in-camera long exposure noise reduction, which would have doubled the time, as the very high temperatures would have caused a lot of noise in my files.
-When I really wanted a long exposure, I shot bursts of 60/80 images and stuck them in PS.
+Long exposures were also a no-no. I did not want to spend much time on the same spot, messing with ND filters.
+While photographing, people usually gathered around me, asking all sort of questions, money etc. Being alone, made things more complicated.
+In such a heat, I would have need to use the in-camera long exposure noise reduction, which would have doubled the waiting time.
+If I really wanted a long exposure, I shot bursts of 60/80 images and then stuck them in PS.

 This was my third time in India.
 The country has developed in the last ten years and in the cities the prices have increased.
-However, the value of the services remains weak and I found that people have become arrogant.
-What has not changed though, is that, as a foreigner, they don’t miss a chance to try to rip you off and I find this element in huge contradiction with the deep spirituality of the country.
-I decided to travel alone, which some time made it challenging to focus on photography while being harassed by various people.
+However, the value of the services remains low and people seemed to have become more arrogant.
+What has not changed though, is that, as a foreigner, they don’t miss a chance to try to rip you off, which is somehow in contrast with the spirituality of the country.

-After Caturmahapratiharya, I went to chill out in McLeod Ganj, few km north of Dharamshala, in Himachal Pradesh, where the Tibetan government in exile and the Dalai Lama have their seat.
+After Caturmahapratiharya, I went to chill out in McLeod Ganj, north of Dharamshala, in the Himachal Pradesh.
+Here reside the Tibetan government in exile and the Dalai Lama.
 All in all, the country remains “Incredible India”.